20 Supplies for Pet Rat Care and Rat Cages That Every Breeder and Owner Needs

 Certain rats, such as rexes, double rexes, hairless, and patchwork hairless are all going to need a little extra care when bathing.
 Rexes have brittle, dry hair; patchwork hairless and double rex both have extremely brittle hair as well, and you may notice that it falls off during bathing which may be completely normal.
 The two types of rats tend to shed most of their hair and it regrows.
 Hairless rats have sensitive skin which is prone to becoming dried or irritated; a homemade, nontoxic oatmeal bath is probably your best bet for hairless rats, or any rats with sensitive skin for that matter.

-12: Food Dishes That are Sturdy Enough for Fancy Pet Rats
+12: Sturdy Food Dishes for Fancy Pet Rats

 Rats continuously chew, and most of their cage accessories will become victims of the rats' incessant chewing and gnawing.
 This means that whatever food dish a rat has should be able to withstand chewing.
 I highly recommend strong, ceramic styled bowls.
 These tend to perform fairly well, and never seem to be chewed on.
 They are also heavy which makes them much less likely to tip under the rat's weight when feasting.

-When You Should Use Antiseptic on Your Rat's Sores, Cuts, Scrapes, and Other Injuries
+When to Use Antiseptic on Your Rat's Wounds

 - Small cuts on your rat's legs or paws that are actively bleeding.